Do you want to improve your WordPress search with SearchWP?

 Add a Smart Product Search to Your Online Store

-If you run an online store, then you want to make sure your visitors can find the products they’re looking for.
+If you run an online marketplace, then you’ll want to help visitors find the products they are looking for, fast.

 SearchWP makes it easy to improve your product search and get more sales.

-You can fully customize your WooCommerce search engine and give weight to the product attributes that matter most.
+You can even customize the WooCommerce search engine and give extra weight to the product attributes that matter most.

 For more details, see our guide on how to make a smart WooCommerce product search.